-THE SECRET WHISPERS OF EACH OTHERS WATCH
+THE SECRET WHISPERS OF EACH OTHER’S WATCH

 as transcribed from Ramsey Long’s notes by Derrick Ferguson